hightower8083/chimera/README.md

 by Igor A Andriyash (<igor.andriyash@gmail.com>)

-CHIMERA is a relativistic electromagnetic particle-in-cell code, based on a quasi-cylindric pseudo-spectral analitical time domain (PSATD) Maxwell solver.
+CHIMERA is a relativistic electromagnetic particle-in-cell code, based on a quasi-cylindric pseudo-spectral analytical time domain (PSATD) Maxwell solver.

 System requirements
 - code runs under Linux or MacOS